Meaford, Ontario: Local government

 Meaford is on the eastern edge of the Bruce—Grey—Owen Sound federal and provincial electoral district.

 Transportation

-The town of Meaford is located on Ontario Highway 26 between Owen Sound and Collingwood on Highway 26.
+The town of Meaford is located on the coast where Bighead River runs into the bay.
+Ontario Highway 26 between Owen Sound and Collingwood crosses the river in the town of Meaford.

 A local public transit service makes stops within urban Meaford but not in Sydenham or St Vincent.
 Local taxis service the area around the town of Meaford.

-Billy Bishop Regional Airport is located in the municipality on Highway 26 between the Town of Meaford and Owen Sound.
+Major-General Richard Rohmer Meaford International Airport is located in the municipality on Highway 26 between the Town of Meaford and Owen Sound.

 Education

 Meaford has one public school with the Bluewater District School Board: